 Shellman is a tiny city located in the state of Georgia.
 With a population of 824 people and just one neighborhood, Shellman is the 345th largest community in Georgia.

-Shellman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shellman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Shellman is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Shellman who work in sales jobs (17.15%), office and administrative support (15.06%), and management occupations (11.72%).

 Despite the fact that it is a small city, Shellman has quite a few people who take public transportation – mostly taxis - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.